som3canadian/Some-Tools/README.md

 - `list` - List all tools (Installed tools will appear in a different color)
 - `list-cat` - List all tools of a Category (Installed tools will appear in a different color)
 - `list-installed` - List all installed tools
+- `list-bin` - List installed tools accessible from anywhere on your machine
 - `install` - Install a tool
 - `install-cat` - Install all tools of a Category
 - `install-all` - Install all tools